knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

 1. After the build has completed and the container is pushed to docker hub, you can deploy the sample application into your cluster.
 Ensure that the container image value in `sample-app.yaml` matches the container you built in the previous step.
-Apply the configuration using `kubectl`:
+Apply the configuration by running the following command in `kubectl`:

        ```bash
        kubectl apply --filename sample-app.yaml
        ```

-1. Above command created a namespace `knative-samples` and create a default Broker it.
-Verify using the following command:
+1. Verify that the command created the namespace `knative-samples` and a default Broker by running the command:

       ```bash
       kubectl get broker --namespace knative-samples